NTIADC/SBOM_FAQ/FAQ.md

 A: DBoM is a common backbone for attestation sharing including data such as SBOMs among supply chain partners.
 For additional details, see https://github.com/DBOMproject​.

+## Q: How does SBOM relate to VEX and CSAF?
+A: The [Vulnerability Exploitability eXchange (VEX)](https://www.ntia.doc.gov/files/ntia/publications/framing_2021-04-29_002.pdf) is an effort to convey the exposure or exploitability of security vulnerabilities, particularly in downstream components.
+The [OASIS Common Security Advisory Framework (CSAF)](https://github.com/oasis-tcs/csaf/tree/master/csaf_2.0) is a way to provide automated machine-readable disclosure of cybersecurity vulnerabilities.
+The [OASIS CSAF Technical Committee](https://oasis-open.github.io/csaf-documentation/) is chartered to make a major revision to the Common Vulnerability Reporting Framework (CVRF) under a new name for the framework that reflects the primary purpose: a Common Security Advisory Framework (CSAF).
+The VEX team and CSAF are working very closely to create a scalable ecosystem for vulnerability information reporting and exchange.

 # GET INVOLVED